THE TRAVELLING HISTORIAN -- KING TUT ET AL

 Persion Period 27th to 30th Dynasties

-Egypt is swollen with history that never fails to fascinate tourists who stare in wonder and delight at its relics of the ages.
-Pyramids take first place when we think of that great civilization and no matter how often one has seen pictures of pyramids, nothing can prepare one to finally stand on the hot sand under the searing sun and stare at the real thing.
+Egypt is heavy with history that never fails to fascinate tourists, who stare in wonder and delight at its relics of the ages.
+Pyramids take first place when we think of that great civilization and no matter how often one has seen pictures of these great structures, nothing can prepare one for finally standing on the hot sand beneath the searing sun and staring up at the real thing.

 There are about 110 pyramids currently known in Egypt, many in a state of great disrepair and almost unrecognizable.
 Some were built as burial places for kings and others for queens.
 A pyramid could also have represented a stairway for the king to ascend to the heavens.
 It might also have been symbolic of the primeval mound on which the sun god/creator was born.